microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

     1. Close the window.
 1. In the relevant directory, search for and select **Azure Active Directory**.
 This reveals a menu for your active tenant.
 1. From the left pane of the window, under **Manage**, select **Properties**.
 1. In the **Tenant properties** window, first verify the value of Tenant ID matches a tenant ID you received in the email.
-Retrieve the **Technical contac**t details to contact the tenant so they can be aware of the deprecation.
+Retrieve the **Technical contact** details to contact the tenant so they can be aware of the deprecation.

     :::image type="content" source="/graph/images/aadgraph-to-msgraph-migration/tenantTechnicalContact.png" alt-text="Find technical contact of a tenant." border="true":::